-DNN fingerprinting mechanisms have been recently introduced as an alternative approach to verifying model ownership via two stages called fingerprint extraction and verification.
+\subheading{DNN fingerprinting.} DNN fingerprinting mechanisms have been recently introduced as an alternative approach to verify model ownership via two stages called fingerprint extraction and verification.
 Fingerprinting methods~\cite{IPGuard,Jingjing2020AFA,lukas2019deep,chen2021copy} are all \textit{black-box} techniques.
 They are \textit{non-invasive}, as opposed to watermarking techniques that are \textit{invasive}.
 Rather than altering the training process to inject the watermark, fingerprinting directly retrieves a unique property/feature of the owner's model as its fingerprint.
 The ownership can then be validated if the fingerprint matches with the one extracted from the suspect model.
 In general, there are two streams of work under this category: \textit{single} and \textit{multiple} fingerprinting.
-Single fingerprinting uses one feature/property as identifier.
+Single fingerprinting uses one feature/property as an identifier.
 For example, IPGuard~\cite{IPGuard} uses data points close to the model's decision boundaries as that identifier.
-Lukas et. al.~\cite{lukas2019deep} propose a conferrable adversarial examples that transfers a target label from a source model to its stolen model.
+Lukas \textit{et al.}~\cite{lukas2019deep} propose a conferrable adversarial example that transfers a target label from a source model to its stolen model.
 They use that as a model identifier.
 Multiple fingerprinting leverages multiple features/metrics as a fingerprint to handle different types of model stealing and adaptive attacks.
-For instance, \deepjudge~\cite{chen2021copy} recently introduced a multi-level metrics mechanism that could be used as a unique IP identifier between owner and stolen models.
+For example, Chen et al.~\cite{chen2021copy} recently introduced \deepjudge, a multi-level metrics mechanism that can be used as a DNN model fingerprinting technique.

-Although the above streams protect the model IP with high performance, they suffer from two main limitations.
-Firstly, they are architecture-dependent by design.
-For example, training the same (stolen) dataset on 3 different DNNs cannot be identified as IP violation, even though all 3 models absorbed the same dataset ownership IP.
-Secondly, due to being architecture-dependent, they struggle to detect transfer learning attacks.
-For instance, if a pre-trained DNN is stolen and used for transfer learning to a different domain, this cannot be tracked as stolen IP.
-In other words, they could not track the dataset ownership IP obtained from a dataset across various architectures.
-Therefore, we propose \sysname, a robust dataset ownership IP tracking technique against 6 attacks.
+Existing DNN watermarking and fingerprinting techniques often suffer from two main limitations: architecture dependence and the inability to detect models trained on a combination of stolen and other datasets.
+In real-world settings, transfer learning and fine-tuning allow stolen models to be retrained on new datasets.
+This paper empirically demonstrates that \sysname is a robust technique against nine attack scenarios, including those that exploit transfer learning and fine-tuning.